HTTP-RPC/Lima/README.md

 )
 ```

-The baseline to which subviews will be aligned can be controlled by the `baseline` property of `LMRowView`.
+The baseline to which subviews will be aligned can be controlled by the `baseline` property.
 The default value is `first`, meaning that subviews will be aligned to the first baseline.
 However, it is also possible to align subviews to the last baseline; for example:

 ```swift
 LMRowView(isAlignToBaseline: true, baseline: .last,